Staging is the standard

-Look at it from the perspective of the homebuyer for just a minute.
-They have dreamed about buying a home, talked to every friend and family member, sacrificed and saved, maybe even begged for money from their parents.
+Considering the homebuyers’ perspective, they have dreamed about buying a home, talked to every friend and family member, sacrificed and saved, and maybe even begged for money from their parents.
 They come into your home and decide this is it!
 This is the home of their dreams!
 Everything is just the way they want it.

-The best advice you can follow is to take those must-have questionable items out of the house.
+Emphasizing practical advice, you can take those must-have questionable items out of the house.
 If you spent a fortune having your curtains custom made and you plan to take them with you, take them out of the house and replace them with something suitable.
 Lighting can not only set a mood it can make a room.
 Great lighting can define the space and the style from French Country to traditional Empire and Mid-Century Modern Sputnik fixtures.